 Dental Extractions and Special Treatments

-In some cases, your veterinarian will determine that one or more teeth have too much disease and must be removed.
+In some cases, your veterinarian will determine that one or more teeth are too diseased and must be removed.
 This includes teeth that are loose, fractured, or otherwise unhealthy.
 Extracting a tooth may be fast and simple, especially if the tooth is already loose.
 A dental extraction could also be an extensive surgical procedure if the diseased tooth is not loose.

 The Cost of a Professional Dental Cleaning

 The cost of a professional dental cleaning varies by region and vet.
 It also depends on the amount of dental work your dog needs.
 In general, you should expect the full cost of a dental cleaning to fall between $300 and $700 depending on the severity of dental disease and the age/size of your dog.
 Be aware that extractions and special treatments will add to the overall cost, sometimes by several hundred dollars.